nsg-ethz/p4-learning/exercises/03-L2_Flooding/thrift/README.md

 2. Define a multicast group with `id=1`.
 Create a multicast node that contains all the ports and associate it with the multicast group.

+3. Define a `broadcast` action.
+This action has to set the `standard_metadata.mcast_grp` to the multicast group id we want to use (in our case 1).

-3. Define a match-action table to make switch behave as a l2 packet forwarder.
+4. Define a match-action table to make switch behave as an l2 packet forwarder.
 The destination mac address of each packet should tell the switch witch output port use.

    **Hint**: you can directly copy the table you defined in the previous exercise, and populate it with the same mac to port entries.

-4. Add an extra action to the table and name it `broadcast`.
+5. Add the `broadcast` action to the table.
 This action should be called when there is no hit in the forwarding table (unknown Mac or `ff:ff:ff:ff:ff:ff`).
 You can set it as a default action either directly in the table description or using the `table_set_default` cli command.

-5. Define the `broadcast` action.
-This action has to set the `standard_metadata.mcast_grp` to the multicast group id we want to use (in our case 1).

 6. Apply the table.